 - 1951 brass panel to commemorate defence of the Church in 1642 and 1645 from the Royalists,

 with a small low relief moulding of the church.

 - Little panel to Bradford Police, 1974, with two small brass badges.

 - Freedom for Nations and Freedom for Individuals, plaque unveiled by Yaroslav Stetsko,

 president of the Anti-Bolshevik bloc of nations, 1983, for the captive nations of Byelo-Russia, Estonia, Hungary, Latvia,

 Lithuania and Ukraine, plain plaque with flags, cross and a small device of a sword striking the chain binding a pair of hands.

-Rather poignant given the current history of this part of the world.
 For those interested in Ukraine, in London is the statue of

 St Volodymyr – see this page.